Scroll To See More Images

 The British royal line of succession is based on the order of the Queen’s descendants and a series of legislative rules passed by Parliament.
 These include the U.K.’s Bill of Rights and the Act of Settlement (which was later restated by the Acts of Union), which generally dictated that an exiting monarch’s eldest son would be first in line for the throne.
 The Succession Crown Act of 2013, however, reversed this rule for future heirs “to make succession to the Crown not depend on gender,” meaning that daughters of future monarchs can also have the chance to rule one day.

 But where does that leave us today?
-Currently, the heir-apparent to the throne is Charles, Prince of Wales.
-The Queen’s eldest son is expected to become king following her death or abdication—whichever comes first.
+Before Queen Elizabeth’s death, the heir-apparent to the throne was Charles, formerly the Prince of Wales.
+The Queen’s eldest son was expected to become king following her death or abdication—whichever came first.
 It was previously rumored that the Queen was planning to allow Prince Charles to take the throne after her 95th birthday in 2021, according to Robert Jobson, author of Charles At Seventy.
 “I still firmly believe when the Queen becomes 95, that she will step down,” he said during an episode for The Royal Bea, a True Royalty TV weekly program.

 People also reported that a spokesperson for Prince Charles‘ office revealed in January 2021 that there had yet to be any discussions about the Queen’s abdication.
 “There are no plans for any change in arrangements at the age of 95—or any other age,” the spokesperson said at the time.
-Clearly, given the Queen’s commitment to the throne, it’s unlikely that she’ll be stepping down anytime soon so long as it’s up to her.
-But for when the time comes, here’s a list of everyone who will rule over the U.K. one day.
+No that the Queen has died, there are a lot of questions over what the new order for the throne will be.
+Read on for the line of succession for the British monarchy now.

 2. Prince William

-Prince William, the Duke of Cambridge, is second in line to the British throne as the eldest son of Prince Charles and the late Princess Diana.
-His wife, Duchess Kate, will be known formally as Queen Consort when he becomes king.
+Prince William, the Prince of Wales and the Duke of Cambridge, is the heir-apparent to the British throne.
+He is the eldest son of King Charles II and the late Princess Diana.
+His wife, Kate Middleton, the Princess of Wales and the Duchess of Cambridge, will be known as Queen Consort when he becomes king.

 3. Prince George

-Prince William and Duchess Kate’s son, Prince George, is third in line to the British throne as their eldest child.
+Prince William and Kate Middleton’s son, Prince George, is second in line to the British throne as their eldest child.
 If the young prince has children one day, his kids will follow right behind him in the line of succession.